drrufus/ng-zorro-antd/README.md

 #### Collapse panel:
 + Header is focusable by TAB key and is wrapped in `<a>` element with class `ant-collapse-arrow-link`.
++ All content is hidden when a panel is collapsed

 #### Switch:
 + `nzLabel` attribute for an additional text label.
 + `aria-checked` attribute displaying current state.
++ Marked with `role="checkbox"` attribute.

 #### Tooltip:
 + New trigger - `combined`.
 A tooltip with such trigger will be invoked both on hover and on focus.